Nomad Migration & Eagle Hunting Trek: Mongolia

 Equipment

-We will supply all (rigourously cleaned) camping equipment, although we recommend that you bring your own sleeping bag.
-Please refer to our typical kit list for a guide as to what else to bring.
+We will supply all (rigourously cleaned) equipment, including beds and bedding.
+Please refer to our typical kit list for a guide as to what else to bring (for this expedition this will also be supplemented with additional cold weather advice).

 First Aid

 We carry a comprehensive medical kit, including Diamox to treat any signs of altitude sickness, although this is not expected to be an issue on the trek.
-As standard we also have a group search & rescue membership with GEOS.
+We will also have a support vehicle with us at all times.

 Food

 A good variety of food will be prepared by our expedition cooks.
 Lunches will be picnic style.
-Breakfast & dinner will be served in our large dining tent.
+Breakfast and dinner will be served in our large dining ger.
+Nowadays you can also buy a bottle of decent wine in Ulgii!

 Flights

 The trip begins and ends in Ulan Bator (IATA: ULN).
-All guests to arrive in Ulan Bator by the evening of August 21.
-Domestic flights are included.
+All guests to arrive in Ulan Bator by the evening of March 20.
+Domestic flights are included in the cost of the trip.

 Insurance